web-infra-dev/rsbuild/packages/document/docs/en/guide/faq/exceptions.md

 import { debounce, DebouncedFunc } from 'lodash';
 ```

-Builder will throw an error after compiling the above code:
+Rsbuild will throw an error after compiling the above code:

 ```bash
 Syntax error: /project/src/index.ts: The lodash method `DebouncedFunc` is not a known module.
 Please report bugs to https://github.com/lodash/babel-plugin-lodash/issues.
 ```

-The reason is that Builder has enabled the [babel-plugin-lodash](https://github.com/lodash/babel-plugin-lodash) plugin by default to optimize the bundle size of lodash, but Babel cannot distinguish between "value" and "type", which resulting in an exception in the compiled code.
+The reason is that Rsbuild has enabled the [babel-plugin-lodash](https://github.com/lodash/babel-plugin-lodash) plugin by default to optimize the bundle size of lodash, but Babel cannot distinguish between "value" and "type", which resulting in an exception in the compiled code.

 The solution is to use TypeScript's `import type` syntax to explicitly declare the `DebouncedFunc` type: